AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$denyallow`**

-`$denyallow` modifier allows to avoid creating additional rules when it is needed to disable a certain rule for a specific domains. `$denyallow` matches only target domains and not referrer domains.
+`$denyallow` modifier allows to avoid creating additional rules when it is needed to disable a certain rule for specific domains. `$denyallow` matches only target domains and not referrer domains.

 Adding this modifier to a rule is equivalent to excluding the domains by the rule's matching pattern or to adding the corresponding exclusion rules.
 To add multiple domains to one rule, use the `|`  character as a separator.